rakunlabs/chore/docs/info/intro.md

 Print message in chore server.
 It helps to record something and debugging.

-Log node don't modify input just send to output.
+Log node don't modify input just send to output but type is changing so not usable with special nodes.

 Select print data for printing input data in log message.